ddxbugs/owl-trainer/README.md

 ## Executive Summary

 - **Objectives**: Observational study measuring uncertainty to develop a probability model for simple random sampling and determine testing for a difference in sampling distributions.
+Under the assumption of the null hypothesis, the difference of the sampling distribution of the sample means assumes the population variances are the same.
-- **Key Findings**: The study assumes the population distribution is not normally distributed.
-Skewness and symmetry is important when discussing probability distributions because the majority of the data is located on the left side of the graph.
-Log transformation is a common method to handle right-skewed data to help normalize data and reduce the effect of outliers.
+- **Key Findings**:
 - **Conclusions**:

 ## Introduction